libraryofcelsus/Basic-Oobabooga-Chatbot/README.md

 ## Window's Installation
 1. Install Git
 2. Install Python 3.10.6, Make sure you add it to PATH
+3. Install the Oobabooga Web-Ui.
+This can be done with a one-click installer found on their Github page: https://github.com/oobabooga/text-generation-webui
+4. Launch the Web-Ui and navigate to the sessions tab, click both Api boxes and then click apply and restart.
+5. Now navigate to the models tab and enter: "TheBloke/Llama-2-7b-Chat-GPTQ" or "TheBloke/Llama-2-13B-chat-GPTQ".
+(If using cpu use the GMML Version)
+6. Once the model is downloaded, change the Model loader to ExLlama and set the gpu-split parameter to .5gb under your GPU's limit.
+Next set the max_seq_len to 4096.
-3. Open Git Bash Program
+7. Open Git Bash Program
-4. Run git clone: **git clone https://github.com/libraryofcelsus/Basic-Oobabooga-Chatbot**
+8. Run git clone: **git clone https://github.com/libraryofcelsus/Basic-Oobabooga-Chatbot**
-5. Open the Command Line as admin and navigate to the project install folder with **cd <PATH TO INSTALL>**
+9. Open the Command Line as admin and navigate to the project install folder with **cd <PATH TO INSTALL>**
-6. Create a virtual environment: python -m venv venv
+10. Create a virtual environment: python -m venv venv
-7. Activate the virtual enviornment with: .\venv\Scripts\activate
+11. Activate the virtual enviornment with: .\venv\Scripts\activate
-8. Install the requirements with **pip install -r requirements.txt**
+12. Install the requirements with **pip install -r requirements.txt**
-9. Edit and set your username and chatbot name in the .txt files
+13. Edit and set your username and chatbot name in the .txt files
-10. Edit and set your main prompt and greeting in the .txt files
+14. Edit and set your main prompt and greeting in the .txt files
-11. Run Aetherius with **python Oobabooga_chat_api.py**
+15. Run Aetherius with **python Oobabooga_chat_api.py**

 *Note, you will need to run .\venv\Scripts\activate every time you exit the command line to reactivate the virtual enviornment.